paul923/electric-advantage/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-To run the backend part of the project, navigate to backend directory(../electric-advantage/backend), and run:
+To run the backend part of the project, navigate to backend directory(../electric-advantage/backend) in another cmd, and run:

 ### `npm install`

 ### `npm start`

-Runs the MariaDB as the backend.\
+Runs the server as the backend.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 Your console will keep track of your backend activity and status.